 (e) End products consisting of only one intermediate product that has not been changed in any way are not subject to potency analysis.

-(3) No lot of usable flower, batch of marijuana concentrate, or batch of marijuana-infused product may be sold or transported until the completion and successful passage of quality assurance testing as required in this section, except:
+(3) No lot of usable flower, batch of marijuana concentrate, or batch of marijuana-infused product may be sold or transported until the completion and successful passage of required quality assurance testing, except:

-(a) Business entities with multiple locations licensed under the same UBI number may transfer marijuana products between the licensed locations under the same UBI number prior to quality assurance testing; and
+(a) Business entities with multiple locations licensed under the same UBI number may transfer marijuana products between the licensed locations; and

 (b) Licensees may wholesale and transfer batches or lots of flower and other material that will be extracted and marijuana mix and nonsolvent extracts for the purposes of further extraction prior to completing required quality assurance testing.
 Licensees may wholesale and transfer failed lots or batches to be extracted pursuant to subsection (5) of this section.

-(4) Samples, lots, or batches that fail quality assurance testing.
+(4) Failed test samples.

-(a) Upon approval by the WSLCB, failed lots or batches may be used to create extracts.
+(a) Upon approval by the board, failed test samples may be used to create extracts.
 After processing, the extract must pass all quality assurance tests required in this section before it may be sold.

 (b) Retesting.
-At the request of the producer or processor, the WSLCB may authorize a retest to validate a failed test result on a case-by-case basis.
-All costs of the retest will be borne by the producer or the processor requesting the retest.
+A producer or processor must request retesting.
+The board may authorize the requested retest to validate a failed test result on a case-by-case basis.
+The producer or the processor requesting the retest must pay for the cost of all retesting.
 Potency retesting will generally not be authorized.

 (c) Remediation.
+Remediation is a process or technique applied to marijuana harvests, lots, or batches to remove pesticides, solvents, or both.
+Remediation may occur after the first failure of the lot, batch, or both depending on the failure, or if a retest process results in a second failure.

-Producers and processors may remediate failed harvests, lots, or batches so long as the remediation method does not impart any toxic or deleterious substance to the usable marijuana, marijuana concentrates, or marijuana-infused product.
-Remediation solvents or methods used on the marijuana product must be disclosed to a licensed processor the producer or producer/processor transfers the products to; a licensed retailer carrying marijuana products derived from the remediated harvest, lot, or batch; or consumer upon request.
-The entire harvest, lot, or batch the failed sample(s) were deducted from must be remediated using the same remediation technique.
-No remediated harvest, lots or batches may be sold or transported until the completion and successful passage of quality assurance testing as required in this section.
+(i) Producers and processors may remediate failed lots, batches, or both so long as the remediation method does not impart any toxic or harmful substance to the usable marijuana, marijuana concentrates, or marijuana-infused product.
+Remediation solvents or methods used on the marijuana product must be disclosed to:

+(A) A licensed processor;

+(B) The producer or producer/processor who transfers the marijuana products;

+(C) A licensed retailer carrying marijuana products derived from the remediatedlot or batch; or

+(D) a consumer upon request.

+(ii) The entire lot obatch from whichthe failed sample(s) were deductedmust be remediated..

+(iii) No remediated lots,batches, or both may be sold or transported until quality assurance testing consistent with the requirements of this section is completed. the completion and successful passage of quality assurance testing as required in this section.

 (5) Referencing.
 Certified labs may reference samples for mycotoxin, heavy metals, and pesticides testing to other certified labs by subcontracting for those fields of testing.
 Labs must record all referencing to other labs on a chain-of-custody manifest that includes, but is not limited to, the following information: Lab name, certification number, transfer date, address, contact information, delivery personnel, sample ID numbers, field of testing, receiving personnel.